USRSE/rse-escience-2022/pages/abstracts.md

 *Caleb Jackson*

-Abstract	The chief question I will address is: in a sea of open-source projects, how might mid- or senior-level developers best mentor early career developers?
+The chief question I will address is: in a sea of open-source projects, how might mid- or senior-level developers best mentor early career developers?
 As a software engineering apprentice, I have had the unique experience of swimming through open-source projects and ultimately finding